Coding conventions are style guidelines for programming. They typically cover:

 If you use a mix of upper and lower case, you have to be extremely consistent.

-If you move from a case insensitive, to a case sensitive server, even small errors will break your web.
+If you move from a case insensitive, to a case sensitive server, even small errors can break your web site.

 To avoid these problems, always use lower case file names (if possible).